 - The Catholic Encyclopedia – An excellent first stop for research into Catholic doctrine and the history of the medieval Catholic Church.

 - Bernard of Clairvaux’s The New Knighthood (De laude novae militae) – The prologue and first five chapters of the defense of the Knights Templar by the early 12th-century Cistercian mystic, St. Bernard of Clairvaux.
 His ideas of a new, spiritual knighthood influenced the earliest stories of the Holy Grail.
-This is part of the ORB web site.
 The translation is by Conrad Greenia.

 - Medieval Sourcebook – Fordham University’s website with links to translations of many medieval texts.